foundry-rs/book/src/reference/forge/forge-config.md

-## forge config
+## spark config

 ### NAME

-forge-config - Display the current config.
+spark-config - Display the current config.

 ### SYNOPSIS

-``forge config`` [*options*]
+``spark config`` [*options*]

 ### DESCRIPTION

 Display the current config.

-This command can be used to create a new basic `foundry.toml` or to see what values are currently set, taking environment variables and the global configuration file into account.
+This command can be used to create a new basic `foxar.toml` or to see what values are currently set, taking environment variables and the global configuration file into account.

-The command supports almost all flags of the other commands in Forge to allow overriding values in the displayed configuration.
+The command supports almost all flags of the other commands in Spark to allow overriding values in the displayed configuration.

 ### OPTIONS